 Next up – part 5 – pros, cons and how to use auto ISO

-Sometimes there is so much going on that you need a little help.
+Sometimes there’s so much going on that you need a little help.
 Next, we look at the benefits and limitations of using auto ISO – even in manual mode!

 Clicking Clueless to Confident Photographer

-Cut out the frustration of learning photography.
+Cut out the frustration of learning photography on your own.
 Get there faster!

 If you have any questions about using the different shooting modes for controlling exposure, let us know in the comments.